MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v17.md

     If your [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises deployment had an active connection with Dynamics 365 Sales, you must perform the following steps to complete the setup of the connection in [!INCLUDE [prod_short](../includes/prod_short.md)] online:

     - Open the **Microsoft Dynamics 365 Connection Setup** page.
-    - To upgrade the connection to use certificate based authentication, choose **Connection**, and then choose the **Use Certificate Authentication** action.
+    - To upgrade the connection to use certificate-based authentication, choose **Connection**, and then choose the **Use Certificate Authentication** action.
     - Sign in with the administrator credentials for the connected Dynamics 365 Sales organization.
 Signing in and the subsequent setup of the certificate authentication should take less than a minute.

         > [!NOTE]